segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 ### Packaging SDKs for Device-mode destinations

 In the interest of keeping our SDK lightweight, the `analytics` artifact only installs the Segment destination.
-This means that all your data will be sent via Segment's servers to any tools you've enabled with server-side-compatible destinations.
+This means that all your data will be sent using Segment's servers to any tools you've enabled with server-side-compatible destinations.

 [As described here](/docs/connections/destinations/#connection-modes), some destinations require or offer **Device-mode**.
 If that's the case, you'll need to take package the destination SDK, which might [require some additional steps](#packaging-device-based-integration-sdks).